Concluding Thoughts about Agile Implementation in Your Organization

 Figure 1

-The inception phase comprises of product ideation, modelling, setting the vision and high-level release planning.
+The inception phase comprises of product ideation, modelling, setting vision and high-level release planning.
 It involves product managers, release managers, marketing people, architects, program managers and other similar stakeholders.
 The modelling in Agile inception is quite different from the traditional processes like waterfall.
-It is not a concrete and unified model, rather a set of hypotheses for testing and experimentation.
+It is not a concrete and unified model, but rather a set of hypotheses for testing and experimentation.

-So, the expected outcome of Agile delivery is a minimum viable product with a valuable client feedback and some learning to evolve the product.
+So, the expected outcome of Agile delivery is a minimum viable product with valuable client feedback and some learning to evolve the product.
 If the expectation of stakeholders from the release solution is only meeting the actual needs of the customer, then Agile is not the answer.

 Therefore, failure is not as easy to achieve in Agile delivery as in plan based models.
 As long as you are progressing and improving, you have an ace up your sleeve.